worthyontheweb/notes/notes.md

 ssh pi@pi

-Means that the terminal is now running the Pi and the cusror will switch to Pi@raspberrypi:~$
+Means that the terminal is now running the Pi and the cursor will switch to Pi@raspberrypi:~$

 node-red-start starts node when it runs off the Pi *this is due to the changes we had to make for the version of the operating system*